Polk hits all-time high in COVID-19 cases; Officials close Cedartown City Hall

 In promising news, Polk School District has seen a slight decrease in the number of positive COVID cases in the last week.

 After reporting 151 cases over a 10-day period ending Aug.
-27, which equals 1.76% of the entire PSD population, the district reported 77 cases on Tuesday, bringing the percentage down to 0.9% for the system.
+27, which equals 1.76% of the entire PSD population, the district reported 99 cases over a 10-day period ending Friday, bringing the percentage down to 1.15% for the system.

 The district put guidance in place last month for any school that has more than 1% of its population — which includes students, faculty and staff.
 That includes safety measures such as structured hallway transitions, no water fountains, limited visitors, and eating meals in classrooms.